Do you know how to draw a clear sky with colored pencil?

 Next, I began filling in the sky with light pressure and careful, closely spaced strokes.
-Because the end goal is to draw even color with no visible strokes, I combined circular strokes with diagonal strokes and concentrated on a small area.
+Because the end goal is even color with no visible strokes, I combined circular strokes with diagonal strokes and concentrated on a small area.

 I always use very light pressure when beginning to draw skies (or almost anything else).
 Darkness and saturation are developed layer by layer.
 The topmost part of the patch of color shown below is the result of one or two layers of color.
 The more saturated area at the bottom is five or six layers, all applied with light pressure and a sharp pencil.

 TIP: In the illustration above, my pencil should be sharper.
 I’ve worn down one side of it and simply turned it so I was drawing with the resulting sharp “edge.”
 But I’m sometimes a lazy artist, and didn’t sharpen the pencil instead.
 Laziness usually leads to more work.